-Source: National Nuclear Security Administration (NNSA). | GAO-22-105471 stockpile.31 To produce the DU metal, DUF6 must first be converted into DUF4.
-In September 2018, EM and NNSA reached an agreement to proceed with the design and construction of a DUF6-to-DUF4 conversion line, which would be added to the Portsmouth DUF6 conversion facility.32 The DUF4 will then be converted to DU metal and sent to NNSA's Y-12 National Security Complex (Y-12) in Oak Ridge, Tennessee.33 EM is currently reserving 1,269 DUF6 cylinders for the DU Modernization Program, the majority of which are located at Paducah.
-In its agreement with NNSA, EM initially identified approximately 1,155 cylinders that would meet NNSA's requirements; however, in April 2020, EM identified an additional 114 cylinders to reserve for the DU program.34
+Source: National Nuclear Security Administration (NNSA). | GAO-22-105471 considering extending the agreement beyond the current fiscal year 2030 reservation date.

+NNSA plans to use this DUF6 to support the agency's continuing need for high-purity depleted uranium metal (DU metal) for the nuclear weapons stockpile.
+To produce the DU metal, DUF6 must first be converted into DUF4.
+In September 2018, EM and NNSA reached an agreement to proceed with the design and construction of a DUF6-to-DUF4 conversion line, which would be added to the Portsmouth DUF6 conversion facility.
+He DUF4 will then be converted to DU metal and sent to NNSA's Y-12 National Security Complex (Y-12) in Oak Ridge, Tennessee.
+He is currently reserving 1,269 DUF6 cylinders for the DU Modernization Program, the majority of which are located at Paducah.
+In its agreement with NNSA, EM initially identified approximately 1,155 cylinders that would meet NNSA's requirements; however, in April 2020, EM identified an additional 114 cylinders to reserve for the DU program.